DenkMybu/HSCPTreeAnalyzer/README.md

  - TTreeReader (Value or Array) to simply the syntax (single line)
  - Use config files where the selections/variables are stored.
 See cfg directory
  - Use python script to generate the code to be compiled/executed
+ - Use csv file and pandas

 Classes are defined in inc/ src/ directory and compiled into a library libTools.so.
 This library needs to be loaded in root macros.

 ## Usage
+ - Compile the classes
+ > ./compile.sh
  - Write down HSCP preselections in cfg/HSCPpreSelections.csv
+ - Write down variables of HSCP you want to display in cfg/Variable.csv
  - In python directory, run
  > python3 CreateSelector.py
  It will create file HSCPSelector (.h and .C) in macros
  - In macros directory, run
  > time root -l -b -q macro.cc
  You can change the input files and the number of workers in macro.cc
+ - You can also simply launch:
+ > ./launch
+ - In case of issues, you can kill all proof instances
+ > ./killproof.sh

 ## To-do for Eric:
  - [x] remove useless TTreeReader Value/Array (tests seems that it does not improve the execution time)
- - add patterns to add variables
+ - [x] add patterns to add variables
  - [x] add HSCP selection
  - [x] add patterns to change the selection
  - [x] add a selection of a single HSCP candidate per event (most ionizing)
  - [x] write the associated python scripts
+ - [x] create a macros directory and move code
  - fix the storage of TCanvas (duplicate name)
  - compile.sh changed into a Makefile
  - fix issue with K & C global variable
- - [x] create a macros directory and move code

 ## To-do for Raphael:
  - Extend MassRegionPlots for all quantiles